MicrosoftDocs/memdocs/memdocs/autopilot/known-issues.md

 When a device is registered in Autopilot and no profile is assigned, it will take the default Autopilot profile.
 This behavior is by design.
 It makes sure that all devices that you register with Autopilot go through the Autopilot experience.
 If you don't want the device to go through an Autopilot deployment, remove the Autopilot registration.

-### White screen during HAADJ deployment
+### White screen during hybrid Azure AD joined deployment

-There's a UI bug on Autopilot HAADJ deployments where the Enrollment Status page is displayed as a white screen.
+There's a UI bug on Autopilot hybrid Azure AD joined deployments where the Enrollment Status page is displayed as a white screen.
 This issue is limited to the UI and shouldn't affect the deployment process.

-[Resolved]
+This issue was resolved in September 2022.

 ### Virtual machine failing at "Preparing your device for mobile management"